 Kanda: Hey Allen.
 You're a bean sprout.Allen: Your mom's a bean sprout.Kanda: Your beansprout's a mom!Allen: ...What.

-- Surrogate Of Zero: In this fic, the ghost of Asuka narrates all what her husband Shinji does, and she has a... very particular style, prompting of Shinji -who is mind-linked to her- sometimes has this kind of reactions:
+- Surrogate Of Zero: In this fic, the ghost of Asuka narrates all what her husband Shinji does, and she has a... very particular style, and Shinji -who is mind-linked to her- sometimes has this kind of reaction: